Proof of Work & Proof of Stake: Understanding The Foundation Of All Blockchains

 create the block, which means registering the transactions and uploading them on the chain;

 validate the information in the block, primarily ensuring there are no invalid transactions or double spending cases.

-This is a mutually exclusive role per block: every time a block is created, someone will be in charge of step 1, and the rest of the miners will be in charge of running step 2.
+This is a mutually exclusive role per block: whenever a partnership is created, someone will be in charge of step 1, and the remaining miners will be in step 2.
 This is a check and balance system where the mining community holds each other accountable.

 What do the miners get in exchange for doing this work?

-The miner who successfully gained the right to register transactions and create the block is rewarded with native coins of the blockchain they are mining on.
-It turns out that new coins are also created with every newly mined block.
+The miner who successfully gained the right to register transactions and create the block is rewarded with native coins from the blockchain they are mining.
+It turns out that new coins are also made with every newly mined block.